 On September 7, 2011, Alex launched the monthly blog posting of the IWSG and it has been going strong ever since.

 On the first Wednesday of every month we share of thoughts about writing on our blogs.
 We also have an optional monthly question to assist with member's posts, which can be found on the Sign-Up page.

 WHERE WE ARE NOW:

-We offer a free guide for writers: The Insecure Writer’s Support Group’s Guide to Publishing and Beyond.
-We have an annual anthology contest, and the first book is available now – Parallels: Felix Was Here.
-The second, Hero Lost: Mysteries of Death and Life, will be released in May, 2017.
+We offer a free guide for writers: The Insecure Writer’s Support Group’s Guide to Publishing and Beyond, plus our Guide to Writing for Profit.
+We have an annual anthology contest, which include titles such as Parallels: Felix Was Here, Hero Lost: Mysteries of Death and Life, Tick Tock: A Stitch in Crime, Masquerade: Oddly Suited, and Voyagers: The Third Ghost.
 We even have our own merchandise which include pens, magnets, and T-shirts!

 Alex and the nine other administrators are actively pushing the group to greater heights.
 Nothing is impossible when insecure writers band together.